1. Overview - Click here for general info

 4. Activities

-• At Kurashiki we'll visit small quaint museums with collections of Leach, Hamada, Munakata etc.
+• At Kurashiki, small quaint museums with collections of Leach, Hamada, Munakata etc.

 • Visit Miyajima, a U.N.
-World Cultural Heritage Site and/or Korakuen Garden.
+World Cultural Heritage Site.

 • Use Bullet Trains (SHINKANSEN) for some points of travel.